hghiasuddin1/cs429proj/README.md

 To use the system, users can run the provided Python scripts for each component.
 For the web crawler, specify the seed URL/domain, maximum pages, and maximum depth.
 For the indexer, provide a list of documents to build the inverted index.
 For the query processor, send free text queries in JSON format to the specified endpoint.

 # Conclusion
 The development of the web document retrieval system was successful in achieving the stated objectives.
 The system demonstrates efficient crawling, indexing, and query processing capabilities.
-However, further testing and optimization are required to ensure scalability and performance under heavy loads.
-Caveats include potential challenges in handling dynamic web content and optimizing query processing for real-time responses.

 # Data Sources
 The system does not rely on external data sources but is designed to crawl and index web documents from any publicly accessible website.
 For the crawler test cases, I use a wikipedia page, a quotes website, and Professor Lee's website, moss.cs.iit.edu.